realbxnnie/synapse-c/README.md

 > [!CAUTION]
-> The only official link to download Synapse C is this repository or https://realbxnnie.github.io/synapse-c.
+> The only official link to download Synapse C is this repository, https://realbxnnie.github.io/synapse-c or our Discord server.
 Other repositories/websites are not controlled by us.

 **What is Synapse C?**\